 This is a 44mm stainless steel watch, which has water-resistant to 200m, has a rubber band with buckle closure and luminous hands and markers.
 There are chronograph subdials and a date display at 5 o’clock.
 Because of its large size, it allows divers to see the display easily.

-One of the possible downsides of this watch, however, is the strap material.
-A number of customers have expressed that the nylon band causes some discomfort.
-If you experience the same thing but would like to keep using the watch for its excellent features, you can easily replace the strap with other models, such a NATO strap or a metallic band.
+However, one of the possible downsides of this watch is the strap material.
+Several customers have expressed that the nylon band causes some discomfort.
+If you experience the same thing but would like to keep using the watch for its excellent features, you can easily replace the strap with other models, such as a NATO strap or a metallic band.
 You can read more about Seiko’s history here and see a list of other top Seiko watches here.

 This watch is an excellent investment, whether you’re using it for outdoors and water activities or simply for daily use.
 Aside from the classic look, it also promises high-quality timekeeping.
 The price is unbeatable, too, considering the excellent quality and accuracy.